 Home prices are on the top of everyone's minds.
 Can they maintain their current pace of appreciation?
-Will mortgage rates impact home values?
+Will rising mortgage rates negatively impact home values?
 Will the next economic slowdown cause prices to crash?

 Let's try to answer these questions based on what has happened in the past as well as what we know about the current real estate market.